-Steeped in tradition and history, Fawsley Hall Hotel & Spa has attracted some of Britain's most legendary figures over the years from Henry VIII to Joseph Carey Merrick.
+Steeped in tradition and history, Fawsley Hall Hotel & Spa has attracted some of Britain's most legendary figures over the years.

 The history of Fawsley Hall dates back as far as the seventh century when it was a royal manor and the surrounding area was hunted by monarchs from the nearby Anglo Saxon palace at Weedon.
 Some centuries later, and after the Black Death wiped out a third and a half of Fawsley's population, Richard Knightly - who came over to England with William the Conqueror - became Lord of the Manor of Fawsley.